johnsusek/mverse/README.md

 For players, this gives the effect of one seamless multiverse where your character follows you across servers.

-MVerse:

-- Doesn't require a centralized proxy server; servers talk to each other in a p2p fashion and discover each other through DNS
-- Doesn't require `online-mode=false`
+## Features

+- Seamlessly sync player data across servers, creating an "MVerse".
+Play as normal, but your character follows you across servers!
 - Can work with other forge mods as long as they are installed on all servers.
 - Works at a low level so all custom metadata on the player is synchronized
 - Uses powerful [Infinispan](https://infinispan.org/features/) clustering technology.

-## Features

-* Seamlessly sync player data across servers, creating an "MVerse".
-Play as normal, but your character follows you across servers!
+- Doesn't require a centralized proxy server; servers talk to each other in a p2p fashion and discover each other through DNS
+- Doesn't require `online-mode=false`

 ## Installing